Charlotte’s Golden Circle

 The truly sad thing is, nobody but the Challenger signed up.
 He plowed through all eighty-five, with various revolving members of his small circle, but the project wasn’t properly publicized, and it bombed.
 (Posts relating to the flop appear in Category Campfire.)

 In the Works

-The blog is will be ready for the world in early 2018.
+The blog will be ready for the world in early 2020.
 Then we launch a campaign to spread the word, and people get the picture.